redroostertech/RRoostSDK/README.md

 ## License

-RRTech-Starter-App-Template is available under the MIT license.
+RRoostSDK is available under the MIT license.
 See the LICENSE file for more info.